OpenSourceEcon/BootCamp2017/Computation/README.md

 ## Schedule

 The computational methods lab sessions for the OSM Lab will be held from 8:00-11:50am, Tuesday and Thursday in Saieh Hall, Room 247.
+The lab files in the schedule under the "Materials column" that start with "ACME" come from the Brigham Young University Math Department's [Applied and Computational Math Emphasis (ACME program)](http://www.acme.byu.edu/).
+These computational labs are open source.
+We cover only a subset of these excellent applied math Python labs, which are available in their entirety at [http://www.acme.byu.edu/2016-2017-materials/](http://www.acme.byu.edu/2016-2017-materials/).
+We highly recommend that you take time after the Boot Camp to work through some of the other labs that are available to you.

 ### Week 1